stuartj073/music-box/TESTING.md

 2. [Products](docs/readme/testing/home-page.png)

-- The products page displayed the same javascript 'type' attribute error as the home page.
+- The products page displayed the same JavaScript 'type' attribute error as the home page.
 This was removed and the error was then eradicated.

 3. [Add product](docs/readme/testing/add-product.png)